Photo: Harper's Trail owners Vicki and Ed Collett

 Schreiner’s Okanagan Wine Tour Guide.

-the north side of the Thompson River is about 16 kilometres (10 miles) east of Kamloops.
-Formerly, it
+This property on the north side of the Thompson River is about 16 kilometres (10 miles) east of

-grew hay and grazed cattle in what is quintessential British Columbia range country.
+grew hay and grazed cattle in what is quintessential Kamloops range country.
 The winery

 is named for Thaddeus Harper, the 19th-century American-born rancher who once